 So, they say asthma medicines save lives.
 They say side effects are negligible.
 So, why do I need a prescription to get one?
-Why aren’t they available over the counter (OTC)?
-These are great questions.
-And I have good answers.
+Why aren’t asthma inhalers available over the counter (OTC)?
+These are great questions and I have good answers.
 Allow me to explain.

 As you can imagine, this was a huge boon for asthmatics.
 This was not the first time asthmatics had access to rescue medicine.
-But, it was the first time it was available in small, portable devices.
-They could be stuffed in pockets and purses.
+However, it was the first time it was available in small, portable devices.1 They could be stuffed in pockets and purses.
 They could be used anywhere, anyplace, and anytime.
 It was such an awesome invention.

 But, there was a surge in asthma-related deaths.
 Doctors were made aware of these statistics.
-This resulted in a subsequent decline in rescue inhaler prescriptions.
+This resulted in a subsequent decline in rescue inhaler prescriptions.1

 There were various studies attempting to explain this.
-No conclusive answers were discovered.
-But, there were theories postulated.
+No conclusive answers were discovered-- there were only theories postulated.

 So, this inspired a major educational campaign.
 Doctors were educated about these inhalers.
-Doctors were taught to educate patients, rather than deny them inhalers that could save their lives.
+Doctors were taught to educate patients, rather than deny them inhalers that could save their lives.1

 This seemed to help quite a bit.
 These inhalers were soon available over the counter (OTC).
 Surely this was a good idea.
-It made the inhalers easier to get.
-It made them cheaper.1
+It made the inhalers easier to get and made them cheaper.1

 The epinephrine inhaler stayed on the market until 2011.
-It stayed on the market not because it was considered safe.
-It stayed on the market because it was grandfathered in.
-By this time, however, it was a generic inhaler.
-It was called Primatene Mist.
+It stayed on the market not because it was considered safe, but because it was grandfathered in.
+By this time, however, it was a generic inhaler and was called Primatene Mist.2

 Now, let’s put the epinephrine inhaler aside.

 Researchers continued working with the epinephrine molecule.
-In the 1960s they came up with a stronger rescue medicine called metaproterenol (Alupent).
-It still had some cardiac effects.
-But, it was much safer than the old epinephrine inhalers.
-During the 1970s and 1980s, Alupent was the most prescribed asthma rescue medicine.
+In the 1970s they came up with a stronger rescue medicine called metaproterenol (Alupent).
+It still had some cardiac effects, but, it was much safer than the old epinephrine inhalers.
+During the 1970s and 1980s, Alupent was the most prescribed asthma rescue medicine.3,4

 In 1984, Alupent was considered very safe.
 So, it was introduced as an OTC medicine.
 Again, it was decided this would make the medicine easier to get.
 It would make it cheaper.
 I know, because I loved this.
-I needed one and didn’t have to tell mom.
-I didn’t need to see my doctor.
-I walked into a pharmacy and bought one with cash.
+I needed one and didn’t have to tell mom and I didn’t need to see my doctor.
+I just walked into a pharmacy and bought one with cash.

 This was a little frustrating for asthmatics like me.
 But, in retrospect, I think they made a smart decision.
 Yes, it’s nice to have easy access to rescue medicine.
 Yes, it makes them cheaper.
-But, as history shows, what’s easiest and cheapest is not always what’s best for asthmatics.
+But, as the history of OTC asthma inhalers shows, what’s easiest and cheapest is not always what’s best for asthmatics.